rixiobarrios/mern-auth-tutorial/README.md

 3. Make sure your server is running and test all of the routes in Postman.

-If you were able to CRUD in Postman, :clap: ... but we've still got some work to do so no :champagne: :clinking_glasses: yet.
+If you were able to CRUD in Postman, congrats to you! :clap: ... but we've still got some work to do so no :champagne: :clinking_glasses: yet.
 Go ahead and add and commit up to this milestone.

 [View Commit](../../commit/7beb658)

 ### HTTP Status Codes

 Our Express API is coming along, but before we add our User model, we need to fix some things.
 So far, we're kind of breaking a lot of rules when it comes to the HTTP request-response cycle.
-First, we're not responding to all requests &mdash; only the ones that we can handle flawlessly.
+For one, we're not responding to **all** requests &mdash; only the ones that execute flawlessly.
 We're not handling any of the error cases.
-ExpressJS will help us out with some errors by sending a generic 500 server error, but if Mongoose throws an error, we're on our own.
-The second issue is that we're not setting the status codes on our responses, so every response is the default 200 OK.
-It turns out it's really easy to change the status codes within Express APIs.
+ExpressJS will help us out with some errors by sending a generic 500 server error, but in many cases, we're on our own and the system is simply left to hang :frowning:.

+Another issue is that we're not setting the status codes on our responses, so every successful response is the default `200 OK`.
+Setting acurate status codes is not simply prescribed by REST architecture best practices.
+[HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) are part of the rules defined by HTTP that govern the Web!
+Plus, it turns out that it's really easy to change the status codes within Express APIs, so letʼs do that:

-1. Open the `controllers/jobs.js` file, we'll start by fixing the status codes for the post and delete routes.
+1. Open the `controllers/jobs.js` file.
 1. In the post route, all we need to do is add `.status(201)` before we call the `.json()` method on the response object.
 1. For the delete route, we'll change things a bit.
 Although you _can_ return `200 OK` in response to a delete operation, it's more customary to return `204 No Content`, so we'll do that by changing the response to: `.then(() => res.sendStatus(204))`.
 Notice here that we can't use the `.status()` method that we used for the post route.
 This is because it doesn't actually send the response.
 In the post route, the `.json()` method is responsible for sending the response.
 Since we aren't sending any ‘contentʼ this time, there's no `.json()` method to do the job.
 The `.sendStatus()` method is different from just `.status()` in that it both sets the status and sends the response.